 The General Plan policy goals, policies, and actions that support the vision for Jackson.
 Two important General Plan.
-The Existing Conditions Report and the General Plan Environmental Impact Report (EIR) are both intended to be used in General Plan and to serve as companions to this policy document.
-All associated with the General Plan Update including outreach documents, and meeting materials can be viewed online through the City's www.ci.jackson.ca.us
+The Existing Conditions Report and the General Plan Environmental Impact Report (EIR) are both intended to be used in as companions to this policy document.
+All project documents associated with the General Plan Update including outreach materials can be viewed www.ci.jackson.ca.us